-Under the federal stimulus plan, called the Coronavirus Aid, Relief, and Economic Security (CARES) Act, which President Trump signed into law on March 27, 2020, homeowners with federally backed mortgage loans who've been affected by COVID-19, regardless of delinquency status, can get a forbearance.
+Under the Coronavirus Aid, Relief, and Economic Security (CARES) Act, homeowners with federally backed mortgage loans who've been financially affected by COVID-19, regardless of delinquency status, can get a forbearance.

-Homeowners with these kinds of loans are also entitled to a foreclosure moratorium that will last at least 60 days, starting March 18, 2020.
+Homeowners with these kinds of loans are also entitled to a foreclosure moratorium.

 For the purposes of the protections discussed in this legal update, a "federally backed mortgage loan" is a loan that's secured by a first or subordinate lien on residential real property, including individual units of condominiums and cooperatives, designed principally for the occupancy of from one to four families, and is: